Be the trusted voice

 Seniors strategy

-Older Canadians are the fastest-growing segment of our population, but gaps in healthcare and social policies are creating barriers to seniors’ independence and inclusion.
-A coordinated National Seniors Strategy, with dedicated funding and accountable goals, will ensure we meet the evolving needs of seniors.
+Older Canadians are the fastest-growing segment of our population, but gaps in health care and social policies are creating barriers to seniors’ independence and inclusion.
+A coordinated seniors strategy at every level of government, with dedicated funding and accountable goals, will ensure we meet the evolving needs of seniors.

 Environmental stewardship